 Let’s take a look at the recipe!

-Place the mango & pineapple chunks into a bowl, the banana slices in a separate one and set aside.
+Place the mango & pineapple chunks into a bowl, the banana slices in a separate one, and set aside.
 Prepare the crepes by following the basic crepe instructions.

 Prepare the zabaglione by vigorously whisking together the egg yolks, sugar, and wine (or mixing well with a hand mixer at medium speed) until combined well.
 Place the bowl over a large pot of water that is just about simmering.
 Do not let the water boil as you will end up overcooking the egg yolks and end up with something similar to sugary scrambled eggs.
 Beat the mixture well until it starts to increase in volume and becomes a creamy, custard-like consistency.

 Remove the zabaglione from heat and use immediately in the crepes.
-Take one crepe and fill with a small amount of banana slices, followed by the pineapple and mango chunks.
+Take one crepe and fill with a small number of banana slices, followed by the pineapple and mango chunks.
 Drizzle about one tablespoon of zabaglione on top of the fruit, roll the crepe together, and proceed to the next one.
 Top with a little more zabaglione and some extra fruit for garnish, and enjoy!